 Walk In My Shoes Session: Sexuality - Lesbian, Gay, Bisexual, Asexual & Queer+

-π Where: IT Training Room, Liverpool Women's Hospital OR MS Teams
+π Where: IT Training Room, Liverpool Women's Hospital OR Microsoft Teams

 From Limits to Limitless: Inspiring a Life Without Boundaries – AJ Jackson